 Types of electric plans

 Fixed: A fixed electricity plan is exactly what it sounds like.
-The terms and rates inside will not change for the duration of your contract.
-This makes it a good choice for people who like stability and don’t want to worry about fluctuating market prices.
+The terms and rates inside will remain the same for the duration of your contract.
+A fixed plan is a good option for people who prefer stability and don’t want to worry about fluctuating market prices.
 Because these plans include a contract, you’ll pay an early termination fee (ETF) if you cancel before your plan expires.

-Variable: A variable electricity plan comes with a little less stability than a fixed plan, as the rate you pay changes when wholesale energy costs fluctuate.
-Your plan’s stability (or instability) depends on its rate structure, but the main thing to remember is that it will change over time.
+Variable: A variable electricity plan provides less stability than a fixed plan, as the rate you pay changes when wholesale energy costs fluctuate.
+Your plan’s stability (or instability) depends on its rate structure, but the main feature to remember is that it will change over time.
 The key advantage is that you can cancel a variable plan anytime because there is no contract.

 Indexed: Indexed plans are less common than the previous two, but you may still see them.
-An indexed plan is similar to a variable plan in that the rate changes over time, but it is calculated in a different way.
-Instead of calculating your rate based on the market value of electricity, your provider will base it on a commodity index.
-How much variation you’ll see depends on the formula your provider uses, so be sure to carefully read the contract before committing.
+As with a variable plan, the rates in an indexed plan can change over time.
+However, instead of calculating your rate based on the market value of electricity, your provider bases it on a commodity index.
+The range of variation depends on the formula your provider uses, so be sure to read the contract carefully before committing.

-While you may see “prepaid plans” referenced frequently, pricing doesn’t really count as its own plan type.
-We’ve included it here in an effort to be clear about your options.
+While you may see “prepaid plans” referenced frequently, pricing doesn’t technically count as a separate plan type.
+We’ve included it here to be clear about your options.

 Prepaid: Prepaid plans require you to pay for electricity before you use it.
-People who choose these plans often do so because they want to stick to a certain budget and know ahead of time how much they will be spending.
-Additionally, prepaid plans are a popular deposit- and credit check-free option.
+People often choose these plans because they want to stick to a budget and better predict their spending.
+Prepaid plans are also a popular option for those who want to avoid a deposit and credit check.

-If you choose a prepaid plan, it is important to note a few quirks to this payment structure:
+If you choose a prepaid plan, be sure you understand the following quirks of this payment structure:

-- Automatic disconnects.
-When you reach the set amount of energy you pay for, the lights turn off.
-They’ll turn back on within a few hours when you add money to your account, but the threat of losing power is more immediate with these plans.
+- Automatic disconnects: When you reach the set amount of energy you’ve paid for, the lights turn off.
+They’ll usually turn back on within a few hours when you add money to your account, but the threat of losing power is more immediate with these plans.
 To avoid this problem, you can typically turn on alerts from your provider to be notified when you need to add more money.

-- Higher rates.
-Because they are deposit- and credit check-free, the rates for these plans can be higher than traditional electricity plans.
+- Higher rates: Because they don’t require deposits or credit checks, these plans often have higher rates than traditional electricity plans.

-Postpaid: This is the most popular choice for energy bills.
+Postpaid: This is the most popular payment choice for energy bills.
 Like many other bills, your energy company will send you the invoice for the energy you’ve used at the end of the month.
-All plans are postpaid unless they specifically state otherwise.
+All Texas energy plans are postpaid unless they specifically state otherwise.

-Bill credits: Bill credits are available on some fixed rate plans, and function as a reward for using a certain amount of energy in a given month.
-For example, your provider may offer a $40 reward if you use between 1000 and 1200 kilowatt-hours (kWh) in a month.
+Bill credits: Bill credits are available on some Texas fixed-rate electricity plans as a reward for meeting a specific energy usage threshold in a given month.
+For example, your provider may offer a reward if you use between 1,000 and 1,200 kilowatt-hours (kWh) in a month.
 This “usage bucket” is set in your contract and should not change.
-A plan with bill credits may be a good option if you know you almost always fall into the usage bucket the provider has designated.
+A plan with bill credits may be a good option if you know your energy consumption typically fits into the provider’s discounted usage bucket.

 While this rate structure uses the same terminology as a fixed plan, not all fixed plans have fixed rates.
-A fixed rate really means a stable rate, where you pay the same amount for each kilowatt hour you use.
+Ultimately, a fixed-rate electricity plan in Texas means a stable rate, where you pay the same amount for each kWh you use throughout your contract.
 This is the simplest rate structure.

 Fixed rate: 7.4¢/kWh

-If you choose a plan with a flat rate, you are charged the same amount regardless of how much energy you use, within a certain range.
-Your electric company will use your usage history to decide your rate and may charge extra if you exceed your average usage.
+If you choose flat-rate electricity in Texas, you are charged the same amount — within a certain range — regardless of how much energy you use.
+Your electric company will decide your rate based on your usage history and may charge extra if you exceed your average usage.
 You will also be charged the same amount if you consume less electricity than usual.
 Flat-rate electricity doesn’t mean you have a flat monthly electric bill, as your total bill depends on how much energy you use.

 Flat rate: $74 for 800-900 kWh, $30 overage fee

-On a tiered rate structure, the energy company designates certain usage buckets and charges differently for each one.
-This can be done in a number of different ways, with a flat rate up to a certain usage and a traditional rate after that, or a different rate for every usage bucket.
+In a tiered rate structure, the energy company designates several usage buckets and charges differently for each one.
+These Texas energy plans can work in a few ways.
+For instance, you might pay a flat rate up to a certain usage level and a traditional per-kWh rate after that, or you may pay a different rate for every usage bucket.

 Supply charges: (7.4¢ x 800) + (9.5¢ x 200) = $78.20

-Time-of-use rates are the types of rates used by plans that offer, for example, free electricity at night or on weekends.
+You’ll find time-of-use rates in Texas energy plans that offer, for example, free electricity at night or on weekends.
 Electricity providers offer different rates for different times of the day or week to incentivize you to use less energy during peak-demand times or when more renewable energy is available.
 These time buckets stay the same for the duration of your contract.
 If you use most of your energy at night or on weekends, time-of-use pricing can help you create an affordable energy plan.

-A variable rate, once again, uses the same terminology, not all variable plans use a variable rate structure.
-A variable rate structure means the rate you pay changes based on the status of the energy market.
+Although they use the same terminology, not all variable plans use a variable rate structure.
+A variable rate structure means your rate changes based on the status of the energy market.
 When demand is high, your rate is high.
 When demand is low, your rate is low.

-Usually, this rate will fluctuate from month-to-month depending on how your provider calculates it.
-The benefit of these plans is that they often do not have early termination fees, so you can switch when price spikes are imminent and hop from low rate to low rate.
+Usually, this rate will fluctuate from month to month, depending on how your provider calculates it.
+The benefit of plans with variable rate structures is that they often don’t have early termination fees — you can switch plans when price spikes are imminent and hop from low rate to low rate.
 However, you risk being hit with some high bills when you’re unable to dodge the price hikes.
 It’s also difficult to forecast your energy costs this way.

 Variable rate: 7.4¢/kWh in June and 9.5¢/kWh in July

-A wholesale rate is the riskiest of all plan and rate options.
-Wholesale rates are directly connected to the spot price of electricity, which changes every five minutes.
-That means the rate you pay for electricity also changes every five minutes.
+A wholesale rate structure is the riskiest of all plan and rate options.
+Wholesale rates are directly connected to the spot price of electricity, which changes minute by minute.
+That means the rate you pay for electricity can also change each minute.

-For the average customer, it is impossible to constantly monitor wholesale prices and turn off devices, lights, and HVAC systems whenever prices spike.
-In the summer when temperatures and prices in Texas jump, wholesale bills can add up to hundreds of dollars in a matter of days.
-For this reason, we do not list wholesale options in our marketplace.
+The average customer would find it impossible to constantly monitor wholesale prices and turn off devices, lights, and HVAC systems whenever prices spike.
+When temperatures and prices jump in the summer, wholesale bills can add up to hundreds of dollars in a matter of days.
+For this reason, we do not list wholesale Texas energy plans in our marketplace.

 Length of contract

-The final hurdle to picking an energy plan is the length of contract.
-This is probably the most straightforward part, and really depends on your preference.
+The final piece to understand when you compare energy plans is the length of the contract.
+This part is the most straightforward, and the ideal length depends on your plans and preferences.
 Renters may choose shorter contracts, while homeowners may be comfortable committing for longer.
-Contracts are available in the following lengths:
+Contracts are typically available in the following lengths:

-Month-to-month is the most common option for variable or indexed plans with variable rate structures, because the price changes so frequently based on factors out of the consumers’ control.
-Beyond that, it primarily depends on how often you want to shop for a plan.
-3- to 6-month plans require more effort on the part of the consumer than 24- to 36-month plans, but longer plans require longer commitment to an electric company or willingness to pay early termination fees if you change services sooner rather than later.
+A month-to-month structure is the most common option for variable or indexed plans with variable rate structures because the price changes frequently.
+Beyond that, it primarily depends on when you want to shop for a plan.
+Three- and six-month plans require more effort than 24- to 36-month plans, but longer plans require a commitment to an electric company or a willingness to pay early termination fees if you change services sooner rather than later.

-Whichever term length you choose, it is important to read the full contract before you commit.
-This will give you important details about what happens when your contract expires (often you’ll be enrolled at a higher rate, unless you expressly switch to a different plan or provider).
+Whatever term length you choose, it is important to read the full contract before you commit.
+It will provide important details about what happens when your contract expires.
+At that time, you’ll often be enrolled at a higher rate unless you expressly switch to a different Texas energy plan or provider.

-Buying electricity requires a lot of information.
-However, just a little research and due diligence can make a big difference in finding an energy plan you are happy with.
-Let’s sum up all the options:
+Buying electricity requires you to sift through a lot of information.
+However, a little research and due diligence can help you find an energy plan that fits your needs and budget.

-Type of rate structure: Fixed, flat, tiered, time-of-use, variable, wholesale
+- Type of rate structure: Fixed, flat, tiered, time-of-use, variable, or wholesale

 The most important part of choosing an energy plan is finding one you are comfortable with.
-If you’re not sure what you need or are having trouble sorting through the options, give us a call and one of our team members can answer your questions, whether you’re looking for fixed-rate electricity, flat-rate energy plans in Texas, or plans powered by solar energy.
-Start exploring the best energy plans in Texas by entering your ZIP code above and we’ll take you to the marketplace.
+If you’re unsure what you need or are having trouble sorting through the options, call the number on your screen.
+One of our team members can answer your questions, whether you’re looking for fixed-rate electricity, flat-rate energy plans in Texas, or plans powered by solar energy.
+Start exploring the best energy plans in Texas by entering your ZIP code on our marketplace.